CoreMedia/coremedia-headless-server/README.md

 * **headless-schema-generator**: The Generator Application for creating a schema definition from the CoreMedia Doctype Model
 * **headless-pd**: Parent module for different processing descriptions (schema/queries etc.)
 * **headless-performance-test**: Simple local performance test using a list of URLs
 * **test-data**: Test content for sample client applications.
 Must be manually imported into the CoreMedia repository.
+* **extensions**: Examples for extending/customizing the server.
+See the modules' `README.md` files for more details.

 ## Building and running the server